 I received my Ph.D. in the Organization Studies, Department of Sociology and Anthropology at the Hebrew University of Jerusalem (2017).
 After completing my post-doctoral stays in Jerusalem, Berlin and Oxford, I am glad to come back to the Department of Asian Studies as the Chair of Korean Studies Program.

 I work on South Korea's economic miracles, also known as "Miracle over the river Han" and cultural miracle, also known as "the Korean Wave" or Hallyu.
 My research interests include the image of Korea in the business world, technological innovation and espionage, soft power, creative cultural industries, fandom and more.

-1. Lyan, Irina and Frenkel, Michal (2020).
+4. Lyan, Irina and Frenkel, Michal (2020).
 Industrial espionage revisited: Host country-foreign MNC legal disputes and the postcolonial imagery.
 Organization (link).

-2. Lyan, Irina (2019).
+5. Lyan, Irina (2019).
 Welcome to Korea Day: From diasporic to fan-nationalism.
-International Journal of Communication, 13, 3764-3780.
+International Journal of Communication, 13, 3764-3780 (link).

-At the Department of Asian Studies, I teach BA seminars on "Korean economic miracle" and "Popular culture in South Korea".
-I also teach mandatory courses: "Understanding North Korea"; "Pre-modern Korea", and "Gender and sexuality in Korean cinema and literature."
-In the past I managed two combined programs with Business Administration (2013-2017) and International Relations (2016-2017) coordinating guest-seminars with businessmen, diplomats, and academics - Forum of East Asian Economies and Asia in International Arena.
+At the Department of Asian Studies, I teach mandatory courses on modern and pre-modern Korea and elective courses on "Korean economic miracle," "Popular culture in South Korea," and "Gender and sexuality in Korean cinema and literature."
+In the past, I managed two combined programs with Business Administration (2013-2017) and International Relations (2016-2017) coordinating guest-seminars with businessmen, diplomats, and academics – “Forum of East Asian Economies” and “Asia in International Arena.”